-Jaguar continues to command a respectable audience worldwide when it comes to its status as an automotive incarnate of British luxury vehicles.
-It is a name that still resonates with those who appreciate the distinguishable taste of driveable opulence that is concocted north of the English channel.
+Jaguar continues to command a respectable international audience as one of Britain’s luxury car powerhouses.
+It is a name that still resonates very strongly with those whose distinguishable tastes are of a north-of-the-English-Channel persuasion.

-West of the Atlantic however, the brand has struggled to be a fixture in North America in spite of some promising sales figures in the world’s largest market over the last few years.
+West of the Atlantic however, the brand has struggled to become a mainstay in North American markets, in spite of some promising sales figures over the last few years.
 Most European marques – not least of all the British ones – continue to cater to an extremely niche demographic on the continent.
-Understanding, perhaps now more than ever, that the US market provides the greatest opportunities for growth, Jaguar has refreshed the majority of their lineup for 2020.
+Understanding that the US market provides the greatest opportunities for growth, Jaguar has refreshed significant parts of its lineup for 2021.